Amandabilby/amandasapi/README.md

 Carthandler: Add products to cart, remove products from cart, check out cart

 When you log in, a session (token) starts, which is valid for 20 minutes.
 Also when you register your user role is set to Null.
 To be admin you have to manually put in 1 in database.
 In my database Admin is set to role = admin already.
+You have to be admin to add products etc. When you check out cart your cart status will be set to "checked out".

 <br><br>